orbs-network/spot-integration-docs/content/liquidity-hub.md

 | Recovery | Exercise timeout, no-liquidity, stale, and lower-price cases. | Every case stops without submitting an invalid Liquidity Hub transaction. | Keep the flow blocked until a new valid quote is available. |

 Ready to launch when every row passes on each supported chain.

+### End-to-End Acceptance Run

+1. Configure one supported chain and a liquid token pair from the host registry.
+Enter an amount above applicable minimums; verify raw amount conversion using the token decimals.
+2. Wire [Fetch Quote](/liquidity-hub#fetch-quote) to the current form.
+Inspect the response: `user`, tokens, and input amount must match; retain `sessionId` and `eip712`.
+3. Connect the TypeScript tab in [Submit Swap](/liquidity-hub#submit-swap) to a guarded confirm action.
+Supply the connected account, originally selected input token, selected quote, and `refetchQuote` from the same form snapshot.
+4. Start with insufficient Permit2 allowance.
+Expect approval, its successful receipt, the signature prompt, submission, and a successful swap receipt, in that order.
+With sufficient allowance, expect approval to be skipped.
+5. Show completion from the returned receipt and expose its `transactionHash`.
+Re-read balances.
+For native input, also exercise wrapping before approval.
+6. Reject a signature, change chain before signing, and let a quote become stale.
+Verify that no invalid quote is submitted.
+Simulate a receipt timeout and verify recovery checks the known hash without another swap.

+These are live integration checks and may spend tokens and gas.
+Use an explicitly funded development wallet and an amount that meets the selected partner/pair requirements; mock HTTP responses are useful for failure cases but do not prove on-chain execution.